iisys-hof/map-matching-2/README.md

 The software is installed in the newly created `run` directory, nothing outside of this directory is written.

-In case you work with [CLion](https://www.jetbrains.com/clion/) on Linux, we recommend that you use one of the Dockerfiles under `docker/build` as Toolchains.
+In case you work with [CLion](https://www.jetbrains.com/clion/) on Linux, we recommend that you use one of the Dockerfiles under [docker/build](docker/build) as Toolchains.
 We use the Ubuntu 20.04 GCC and Clang variants.
-On Windows, you can directly use the MSVC Toolchain that you installed via the Visual Studio Installer.
+On Windows, you can directly use the MSVC 64-bit Toolchain that you installed via the Visual Studio Installer.
+Make sure that Ninja is used from CMake as build tool on both systems.

 ### Benchmarks